aaronmcadam/aaronmcadam/README.md

 Hello!
-I'm Aaron, a skilled product engineer dedicated to delivering value to customers.
-I prioritise addressing real-world problems over simply adding features and rely on user feedback to fine-tune my design and development strategies.
+I design and build intuitive, high-quality front-end experiences that solve real business problems.
+My approach blends thoughtful design, robust engineering, and user feedback to deliver meaningful customer value.

-My expertise spans engineering and design, allowing me to approach problems with fresh ideas through continuous learning and growth.
-I specialise in front-end technologies like TypeScript, React, and Tailwind while also handling back-end tasks when needed.
-My eye for design helps me collaborate seamlessly with designers, prototyping and experimenting with new ideas both in Figma and in code and integrating these into development work.
+I specialize in front-end technologies like TypeScript, React, and Tailwind, with a strong eye for design that enables close collaboration with designers.
+I prototype in Figma and rapidly iterate in code to refine ideas.

-Testing and feedback are core to my process.
-I use tools like Playwright and Vitest to ensure the reliability of my code, while system design principles like SOLID and Domain-Driven Design help me build flexible systems designed for change.
-I'm a big fan of shipping early and often to make sure my work aligns with customer needs.
+Quality and maintainability drive my work.
+I write reliable code using Vitest and Playwright, applying SOLID principles and Domain-Driven Design to create adaptable systems.
+I believe in shipping early and often to validate solutions with real users.

-I'm currently leading design engineering efforts for Superwave (https://www.superwave.com), a product that empowers community managers to connect with members more effectively.
-My responsibilities include delivering new features, designing, building, and documenting design systems, and mentoring team members in design systems and React refactoring patterns, enhancing team effectiveness and code quality.
+At Buyapowa, I enhance front-end architecture, build scalable UI components, and refine our design system to improve developer efficiency and user experience.
+I also mentor team members in React best practices, ensuring code quality and maintainability across projects.